Sustainable Development Goals and Iran: Background

 The Sustainable Development Goals (SDGs), known as the 2030 Agenda for Sustainable Development, contains a set of seventeen Global Goals for 169 specific areas.
 This document was prepared by 193 United Nations (UN) Member States, as well as global civil society.
 The resolution is a broader agreement than the intergovernmental Post-2015 Development Agenda (successor to the Millennium Development Goals).
 Iran attended that conference, and pledged to carry out the 2030 Agenda.

 Activities

 According to Al-Monitor, all 192 UN member states must "ensure inclusive and quality education for all and promote lifelong learning" for everyone, regardless of gender, ethnicity, or age, by the year 2030.
 Based on this document, the Rouhani administration designed its own educational plan called "The Islamic Republic of Iran 2030 National Education Act: Moving Toward Quality Education and Lifelong Learning, "but it hadn't been approved by the Supreme Council of the Cultural Revolution (SCRC).
 The 2030 Agenda is not the first educational initiative in Iran.
 Mahmoud Ahmadinejad proposed "The Fundamental Reform Document of Education (FRDE) in the Islamic Republic of Iran" in 2011.
 Based on Islamic teachings, that initiative sought to "foster monotheist individuals who have faith in God and believe in the Hereafter".

+UNESCO Category 2 Centre for Nutrition

+The UNESCO Category 2 centre in Mashhad, funded in 2017, has been discussed in the academic literature as an example of a “capillary approach” to sustainable development, linking local scientific initiatives with broader international cooperation networks.
+According to the authors, the centre sought to connect universities, civil society organisations and international institutions through projects related to education, scientific diplomacy, gender inclusion and youth participation, contributing simultaneously to SDG 4 (Quality Education), SDG 5 (Gender Equality) and SDG 17 (Partnerships for the Goals).
+The study further argued that these initiatives involved cooperation not only with actors from the Global South but also with institutions in the Global North, including the United States, reflecting UNESCO’s multilateral framework.

+However, the authors also noted that the raise of geopolitical tensions, sanctions regimes and fragmented monitoring mechanisms frequently limited the measurable long-term impact of these programmes and complicated evaluation of their effectiveness within the SDG framework.